usemytools/Docs/en/smart-school-bell-controller/user-guide/device-settings.md

 This setting is used to enable/disable IoT (internet of things) Home Automation to control device from anywhere through internet.

 {{< figure src="../smart-school-bell-controller-device-settings-iot.png">}}

 ---

+## Import Configuration ##

+This settings is used to import device timers configuration and update all the timers accordingly.

+---
+## Export Configuration ##

+This settings is used to export device timers configuration.

+---

+## Bell 1 Name ##

+This setting is used to set Bell 1 Name.

+---

+## Bell 1 Press Time ##

+This setting is used to set the default time in second for the bell that will be pressed when ON before going back to OFF.
+Default is 1 second.

+---

+## Bell 1 Timer 1 ##

+This settings is used to enable/disable Bell 1 Timer 1 of the device.

+---

+## Bell 1 Timer 1 Start ##

+This settings is used to enable/disable Bell 1 Timer 1 of the device.

+---

+## Bell 1 Timer 1 Start Days ##

+---

+## Bell 1 Timer 1 Press Time ##

+This settings is used for Bell 1 Timer 1 to set the time duration in second for the bell that will be pressed ON before going back to OFF.
+Default Bell press time settings will applied if zero.

+---

+## Bell 1 Timer 14 ##

+This settings is used to enable/disable Bell 1 Timer 14 of the device.

+---

+## Bell 1 Timer 14 Start ##

+This settings is used to enable/disable Bell 1 Timer 14 of the device.

+---

+## Bell 1 Timer 14 Start Days ##

+---

+## Bell 1 Timer 14 Press Time ##

+This settings is used for Bell 1 Timer 14 to set the time duration in second for the bell that will be pressed ON before going back to OFF.
+Default Bell press time settings will applied if zero.

+---

+## Bell 1 Timer 28 ##

+This settings is used to enable/disable Bell 1 Timer 28 of the device.

+---

+## Bell 1 Timer 28 Start ##

+This settings is used to enable/disable Bell 1 Timer 28 of the device.

+---

+## Bell 1 Timer 28 Start Days ##

+---

+## Bell 1 Timer 28 Press Time ##

+This settings is used for Bell 1 Timer 28 to set the time duration in second for the bell that will be pressed ON before going back to OFF.
+Default Bell press time settings will applied if zero.

+---